 Playing with different types of textures, tastes, and objects help your child build new ways of talking about the world.

 Suddenly, the tree is more than a tree, it's a sapling with smooth bark, or it's a pine tree with rough bark and a sharp pine scent.
 Water isn't just wet, it can be rough (waves), slippery with bubbles, or cold and translucent when frozen.

 Tastes, too, can build your child's language base.
 No longer does she want hot dogs for dinner, but she wants something tangy or salty or sweet, but certainly not bland or bitter.

 Sensory Helps Fine Motor Skills

-There are two main types of motor skills your child develops--fine motor and gross motor skills.
+There are two main types of motor skills your child develops; fine motor skills and gross motor skills.
 Gross motor skills deal with the coordination of large muscle groups and are responsible for activities like running, walking, etc.

-Fine motor skills are those that require the ability to use and coordinate small muscle groups.
-Fine motor skills are important for writing, shoe-tying, buttoning and zipping, among other things.
-Sensory play often involves using and building fine motor skills by exploring things using pinching, pouring and lacing movements.
+Fine motor skills are those that require the ability to use and coordinate small muscle groups and are important for writing, shoe-tying, buttoning, and zipping, among other things.
+Sensory play often involves using and building fine motor skills by exploring things using pinching, pouring, and lacing movements.

 Sensory Play is Calming

-He probably is.
-This type of sensory play is calming for kids.
-It helps them regulate their internal discomfort, whether that discomfort was boredom, restlessness or some other type of agitation.
+This type of sensory play is calming for kids, as it helps them regulate their internal discomfort, whether that discomfort was boredom, restlessness, or some other type of agitation.